willibrandon/NetContextServer/README.md

 - "What's the current base directory for file operations?"
 - "Help me think through the authentication system design"
 - "Document my reasoning about this architectural decision"
+- "Analyze test coverage for MyService.cs"
+- "Show me uncovered lines in the authentication module"
+- "What's the overall test coverage percentage?"
+- "Which files have the lowest test coverage?"

 ## 📚 Documentation